jeff-follestad/Refactoring/README.md

 ## Goal
 The goal of this Challenge was to PROVIDE a Marketing Agency a codebase that follows accessibility standards SO THAT the Horiseon site is optimized for search engines.

+## Outcome
-##As a result of the updated codebase, the HORISEON webpage now meets accessibility standards.
+As a result of the updated codebase, the HORISEON webpage now meets accessibility standards.

 *WHEN one views the source code, THEN they find semantic HTML elements.